Hidden Lake Overlook Trail in Glacier National Park: Is It Worth It?

 Hidden Lake Overlook Trailhead

-If the front view of the Logan Pass Visitor Center had such a strong effect on me, the area behind it left me speechless.
-Mesmerizing green meadows (known as the Hanging Gardens) touched with yellow wildflowers spread on miles on end, stealing my heart.
-Words couldn’t describe how grateful I felt at that moment and already ached to see what was at the end of the Hidden Lake Overlook hike.
+If the “facade” of Logan Pass had such a strong effect on me, the area behind it left me speechless.
+Mesmerizing green meadows (known as the Hanging Gardens) touched with yellow wildflowers spread for miles on end.
+Behind them snow-capped mountains resisted the summer heat, creating a drastic contrast to the viridescent valley at their feet.
+I long to see what was at the end of the Hidden Lake Overlook Trail.

 The trail that started behind the Logan Pass Visitor Center looked easy.
-It constantly climbed uphill, but nothing was too impossible.
+Unobstructed by any trees, it promised a steady uphill hike, but nothing too strenuous.
 A series of raised boardwalks took over a paved path almost right at the trailhead.
-These assisted with conquering the initial climb and keeping the hikers from the snow and slush.
+They assisted with conquering the initial incline and keeping hikers from waddling through snow and slush.
+At least at this point of the journey.

 Logan Pass Visitor Center ----- Roads and Destinations